Hc-Yuan/Hc-Yuan.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to my homepage!

-You can use the [editor on GitHub](https://github.com/Hc-Yuan/Hc-Yuan.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+Here is another homepage [click here](fjallraven-hc.github.io) held by me for test.
+It is based on hexo and mainly composed of some blogs in diverse topics.

+### Bio
+I graduated from Tieyi middle school in Xi'an Shannxi Province.
+I am expected to receive a bachelor degree in computer science from Peking University in July, 2017.
+Honestly, i am in the gap year now, seeking for a satisfying program and school for graduate study.
+My personal research interests lay in `Natural Language Processing`, `Computer Vision` and `Advanced Algorithms`.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever i commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown